-Jim has lived in Ridgefield since 2011 with his wife and two young children.
-He has worked at St. Luke’s School in New Canaan since 2012 and currently serves as the school’s Director of Studies.
-His main areas of focus include academic counseling for grades 8-10 and creating both daily schedules for teachers and students and the School’s annual calendar.
+Jim has lived in Ridgefield since 2011 with his wife and two children.
+He has worked at St. Luke’s School in New Canaan since 2002 and currently serves as the school’s Director of Studies.
+His main areas of focus include faculty growth and renewal, academic counseling for grades 8-10, and creating the daily schedules for teachers and students, and organizing the School’s annual calendar.
 He spends his spare time reading, traveling, and supporting his beloved UNC Tarheel mens’ basketball team.
 He’s proud to serve on the Youth Commission and give back to his community.

 Mark has been an active member of the Ridgefield community since moving here in 1992.
+He has been a member of the Ridgefield Youth Commission since 2010.
 Previously, he served as a member of the Ridgefield Economic Development Commission.
-He is the parent of a son and daughter who attended Ridgefield schools from pre-school though high school and Mark joined the Youth Commission to help give other kids the support that his own kids enjoyed.
+He is the parent of a son and daughter who attended Ridgefield schools from pre-school though high school.
+Mark served 12 years on the state’s Martin Luther King Commission and is the founder and organizer of Ridgefield’s annual Martin Luther King Day ceremony.
 Mark is chairman of Effective Leadership for Ridgefield, a think-tank of local civic leaders who develop collaborative solutions for local issues, former chair of ROUND; Ridgefielders Organized for Understanding of Diversity, and former member of the board of A Better Chance of Ridgefield, an educational opportunities organization for academically gifted minority students.